oxide-byte/rust-berlin-leptos/readme.md

-# Rust - Berlin Clone
+# Rust - Berlin Hack and Learn Challenge

 ## Purpose

-This implementation is a clone implementation of the Rust UserGroup **Rust Hack and Learn** in Berlin of the implementation: https://github.com/andreasklostermaier/halreslib (Original).
+This implementation is a adaptation of the Rust UserGroup **Rust Hack and Learn** Berlin
+challenge: https://github.com/andreasklostermaier/halreslib in different Frameworks.

+My choice **Leptos** as Frontend.

-Link to the group: https://berline.rs/
+Link to the meetup group: https://berline.rs/

-Even whe most of features are implemented and functional, there is still some work in progress...
+Even whe most of features are implemented and functional, there is still room for progress...

 ## Implementation